LucasBullen/LSP4J_Tutorial/README.md

 	- Such as [aCute](https://github.com/eclipse/aCute) (which is always looking for new committers), make a plug-in to add IDE specific features to compliment a LS

 > :fork_and_knife: Feel free to fork this repo and run your own tutorial!

+### Following this tutorial at EclipseCon 2017?

+![Sign in and evaluate this session at eclipsecon.org][leaveFeedback.png]